UBC-MDS/programming-in-python-for-data-science/chapters/en/module4.md

 **Question 2**

-Which verb transforms dictionariesinto dataframes?
+Which verb transforms dictionaries into dataframes?

 <choice id="2" >
 <opt text="<code>.from_dict()</code>">

-You seem to be missing something at the begining.
+You seem to be missing something at the beginning.

 </opt>

 <opt text="<code>pd.dataframe.from_dict()</code>">

-Careful with capitalizations.
+Careful with capitalization.
 You are extremely close.

 </opt>